jguamie/system-design/notes/google-file-system.md

 * If a block doesn't match the checksum, chunkserver returns an error to the requestor and reports a mismatch to the master.
 * On error, the client will request data from another replica.
 The master will clone the chunk from another replica and instruct the chunkserver to delete the corrupted chunk.
 * Checksumming has little effect on read performance.
 Checksums are only a small amount of extra data for verification.
-* For detecting corruption in chunks that are rarely used, during idle periods, chunkservers verify data blocks of inactive chunks.
+* During idle periods, chunkservers verify data blocks of inactive chunks.
+This addresses detecting corruption in chunks that are rarely used.